PaulKrznaric/CDU-Analysis-GO/README.md

 | J000123 |     |     | Dr. John Doe   | 2022-8-28 2:10:00 PM |     |     |     | Dr. Jane Doe     | 2022-8-28 3:00:00 PM |     | 2022-8-28 2:30:00 PM |     |     |

 Where ??? represents irrelevant data for this import.

+## Output
+The output will be desposited into a file called `test.xlsx`.
+If you wish to change the name of the output file you can modify [this line](https://github.com/PaulKrznaric/CDU-Analysis-GO/blob/910bc6086a8b5d3c1a64cbc364c2b85da7f0581a/bin/write.go#L78) to do so.

+## Tests
+Tests are present for key business case specific uses that would otherwise require manual verification.
+They cannot be run via the makefile and should instead be instantiated either using the CLI or via an IDE.